 But other times, combining several things you love turns out like the staggering work that strikes awe in those who experience it.

-Ladies and gentlemen, we bring you the Infinity Gauntlet of chili recipes.
-It fuses your favorite things, like coffee and beer, to create a unique and supremely delicious flavor that will bring you dominance over the entire universe -- or at least your next chili cook-off.
+Ladies and gentlemen, we bring you the "Infinity Gauntlet" of chili recipes.
+It fuses your favorite things—like coffee and beer—to create a unique and supremely delicious flavor that will bring you dominance over the entire universe—or at least your next chili cook-off or Super Bowl Sunday.

 The best chili recipes tell you something about the personality of their cooks and involve a little bit of surprise.
-This is why adding coffee or even beer to your chili will produce a result that works.
+This is why adding coffee—or even beer—to your chili will produce a result that works.
 Using coffee in the mix adds all the subtle flavor notes you love—like the subtle hints of chocolate and cherry from Death Wish Coffee.

-Beer, meanwhile, incorporates a light malty sweetness.
+Beer, meanwhile, incorporates a light, malty sweetness.
 In this recipe, we suggest a lager or lighter beer to allow more of the coffee and chili spices to come through.

 Chili Recipe Truths We Hold To Be Self-Evident

 Here are some facts about chili that not everyone understands (but should):